azharlabs/papert-code/docs/tools/mcp-server.md

 1. **Tool listing:** The client calls the MCP server's tool listing endpoint
 2. **Schema validation:** Each tool's function declaration is validated
 3. **Tool filtering:** Tools are filtered based on `includeTools` and `excludeTools` configuration
-4. **Name sanitization:** Tool names are cleaned to meet Qwen API requirements:
+4. **Name sanitization:** Tool names are cleaned to meet Papert API requirements:
    - Invalid characters (non-alphanumeric, underscore, dot, hyphen) are replaced with underscores
    - Names longer than 63 characters are truncated with middle replacement (`___`)